Holy Ghost Orthodox Church

 DATE THIRD HOUR EPISTLE___ COLLECTION______

-^ Please notify Fr.
-Bill in advance if you are unable to perform your liturgical function so that a substitute can be found in an orderly manner.
+^ Please notify Matushka Debbie in advance if you are unable to perform your liturgical function so that a substitute can be found in an orderly manner.
 Please mark your calendar since we do not send individual reminders.

 ^ Please contact Fr.
 Bill if you have any questions about these ministries.
-New participants are encouraged as well!
+New participants are encouraged!

 Pastoral Reminders from Fr.
 Bill

-~ Except for individuals required to eat and/or drink minimal amounts for medical conditions, Communion recipients are expected to conduct a proper Eucharistic fast (i.e., no eating or drinking) prior to Holy Communion.
+~ PLEASE NOTE!
+Except for individuals required to eat minimally and therefore take only a “few sips” of liquids for diagnosed medical conditions, Communion recipients are expected to conduct a proper Eucharistic fast (i.e., no eating or drinking) prior to Holy Communion.
 Children who have not come to the First Holy Confession are, of course, exempt from this guideline.
-Individuals with medical conditions that require a modification of the Eucharist fast should discuss it privately with Fr.
-Bill if you need guidance.
+Medical conditions that require a modification of the Eucharist fast to continue an established medicine regimen should be discussed privately with Fr.
+Bill.
+(Let us always draw near to the Holy Chalice “…in the fear of God!”)

 =========================